 She is one half of a duo with the talented American pianist Anyssa Neumann.
 2017/8 will see them performing their programme exploring American 20th-Century Art Song in various venues in London, Brighton and Paris, France.

 Equally at home of the solo platform, recent solo appearances include Purcell Ode for St Cecilia (1692), Vivaldi Gloria, J.S.
-Bach Weihnachtsoratorium, St John Passion and St Matthew Passion, Handel Messiah, Dixit Dominus and Israel in Egypt, C.P.E.Bach Magnificat, Mozart Requiem, Rachmaninov Vespers and Copland In The Beginning, and Pergolesi and Scarlatti Stabat Mater(s) with the soprano Rachel Ambrose Evans for the Martindale Sidwell Memorial Recital.
+Bach Weihnachtsoratorium, B Minor Mass, St John Passion and St Matthew Passion, Handel Messiah, Dixit Dominus and Israel in Egypt, C.P.E.Bach Magnificat, Mozart Requiem, Beethoven Missa Solemnis, Rachmaninov Vespers and Copland In The Beginning, and Pergolesi and Scarlatti Stabat Mater(s) with the soprano Rachel Ambrose Evans for the Martindale Sidwell Memorial Recital.